rfpramos/WebiNow/README.txt

 * Copyright 2013-2020 Start Bootstrap
 * Licensed under MIT (https://github.com/StartBootstrap/startbootstrap-freelancer/blob/master/LICENSE)

-The Modifications were done to fit the needs of WebiNow's Funcitionalities.
+The Modifications, significant I may add, were done to fit the needs of WebiNow's Funcitionalities.